 One great use case for this is to hide pages that you’ve published (keeping in mind draft pages won’t be accessible to visitors).

-To delete a page, you’ll first need to it to the trash within WordPress.
+To delete a page, you’ll first need to move it to the trash within WordPress.

 Here’s how to delete a page from your site: